kiouku/interview-sheet/Algorithms.md

 * Optimal for searching a tree that is deeper than it is wide.
 * Uses a stack to push nodes onto.
 * Because a stack is LIFO it does not need to keep track of the nodes pointers and is therefore less memory intensive than breadth first search.
-* It can be used to detect cycles in a graph.
+* It can be used to detect cycles in a graph, compute strong connected components and topological order.

 #### Big O efficiency
 O(|E| + |V|)